Prerequisites

 Send the token to your application.

-Note that a session is intended to be used for a short period of time to handle one user (one document).
+Note that a session is intended to be used for a short period of time to handle a single user.
+Once a session has been used, it should not be used again.

 Download the SDK (Iris library) for Android and add it to your Android Studio project.